equinor/into-rdf/IntoRdf/docs/README.md

 ### RdfFormat
 Enum with the following values: Turtle, Trig, Jsonld

-## Support
-For questions, issues, or feature requests, please create an issue on the GitHub repository or submit a pull request if you have any improvements to contribute.

-## License
-IntoRdf is released under the MIT License.
-See the LICENSE file for more information.

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-Fork the repository on GitHub.
-Clone your fork and create a new branch for your feature or bugfix.
-Commit your changes to the new branch.
-Push your changes to your fork.
-Open a pull request from your fork to the original repository.
-Please ensure that your code follows the existing style and structure, and add tests where necessary.

 ## Changelog
 For a detailed list of changes in each version, please refer to the CHANGELOG file.